ptchiangchloe/Algorithm/README.md

 Then, user two pointers at the head to start in different time, when the fast pointer move head to make the distance as input number between the fast pointer and the slower, then the two can move together until the  fast pointer hits to the end of the list.
 At that moment, the slow pointer will be located at the nth node from the end.

 The space efficiency of the operation is O(n), since the only space we need is for storing the linked list.
 The time efficiency complexity is O(n) as well, since we only need to walkthrough the link once.

-Write up an explanation for each question in a single separate text file (called "explanations.txt").
-Your paragraph should not be a detailed walkthrough of the code you provided, but provide your reasoning behind decisions made in the code.
-For example, why did you use that data structure?
-You also need to explain the efficiency (time and space) of your solution.